 The surname Gleadhill was first found in Yorkshire near Halifax where they held a family seat as Lords of the manor of Gledhill from very ancient times.
 Barkisland in the West Riding of Yorkshire was home to another branch of the family but has since been lost.
 "Barkisland Hall, the ancient seat of the Gledhill family, is a stately mansion in the old English style of domestic architecture, and has long been the property of the Bolds of Bold Hall, Lancashire.
 The grammar school here, an ancient structure, was endowed in 1657 with £200 by Mrs. Sarah Gledhill"

 Early History of the Gleadhill family

-Another 191 words (14 lines of text) covering the years 160 and 1600 are included under the topic Early Gleadhill History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gleadhill research.
+Another 96 words (7 lines of text) covering the years 160 and 1600 are included under the topic Early Gleadhill History in all our PDF Extended History products and printed products wherever possible.

 Gleadhill Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Gleadhill have been found, including Gledall, Gledhill, Gladhill, Gladhall, Glanville and others.